Hello!

 First Division Ratings:

-Congratulations to the Fraser High School band students that participated in the Michigan School Band and Orchestra Association State Solo and Ensemble Festival on Saturday, March 18, at Chippewa Valley High School.
-18 events qualified at the District Solo & Ensemble Festival, with a total of 17 events participating at the State competition.
+Congratulations to the Fraser High School band students that participated in the Michigan School Band and Orchestra Association (MSBOA) State Solo and Ensemble Festival on Saturday, March 21, at Warren Cousino High School.
+16 events qualified at the District Solo & Ensemble Festival.

-14 events received First Division ratings, equivalent to the overall grade of an “A”, and 2 events received Second Division ratings.
-The soloists in grades 10, 11, and 12 compete at a sequenced proficiency level, which include performing a solo piece, memorized scales, and sight-reading music they have never seen before.
-The proficiencies get increasingly more difficult as the students progress by grade.
+The soloists in grades 10, 11, and 12 compete at a sequenced proficiency level, which includes performing a solo piece, memorized scales, and sight-reading music they have never seen before.
+The proficiencies get increasingly more difficult as they progress by grade.
 For the proficiency ratings, a First Division is a score of 85 – 100, and a Second Division is a score of 70 – 84.

-Included in the State competition were FOUR chamber ensembles, each comprised of 9 – 20 students.
-Receiving a First Division ratings are the Flute Choir, Brass Ensemble, Saxophone Ensemble, and Percussion Ensemble.
+Included in the State competition were FOUR chamber ensembles, each comprised of 9 – 20 students, for a total of 54 ensemble members.
 Their talent, hard work, and dedication are exemplary!

 Congratulations to all the Fraser band students for their many accomplishments!